 RAPTOR CENTER DATA:

-Ospreys have suffered worldwide from the poisonous effects of organochlorides (DDT), habitat loss, and persecution.
+Osprey have suffered worldwide from the poisonous effects of organochlorides (DDT), habitat loss, and persecution.
 However, through reintroduction efforts their populations in the U.S. are now stable and they are not afforded any special conservation status.